-These delicious pickled vegetables are known as Torshi (turshi) throughout the Middle East.
-Various vegetables including cauliflower, carrots, celery, and cucumbers are pickled in a vinegar-brine solution infused with curry.
-Serve Torshi with almost any Middle Eastern meal, including Beef Kofta Kebab!
+These delicious pickled vegetables are known as Torshi (turshi or ترشی) throughout the Middle East.
+Various vegetables including cauliflower, carrots, celery, and cucumbers are pickled in a vinegar-brine solution infused with curry powder.
+Serve Torshi with almost any Middle Eastern meal, including Beef Kofta Kebab or Bamya!

-Well, I've finally reached my 400th post, can you believe it?! 🥳 I decided to go back to my roots and post an Assyrian recipe, and what better than a torshi recipe?
+Well, I've finally reached my 400th post, can you believe it?! 🥳 I decided to go back to my roots and post an Assyrian recipe, and what better than my mom's torshi recipe?

 Most Assyrian households serve a bowl of fresh herbs (mint, basil, cilantro, and parsley) and a bowl loaded with pickled vegetables or torshi with every meal except breakfast.
 As a matter of fact, if you don't serve them to your guests you might get the evil eye! 👀

-My mom was known for many dishes including dolma, kileche, and especially for her torshi (which we pronounce "tursheyeh" in Assyrian).
-She stored them in the fridge in large plastic sherbet buckets.
+My mom was known for many dishes including her dolma (stuffed cabbage rolls) and kileche.
+Her torshi recipe was exceptional!
+We pronounce it "tursheyeh" in Assyrian.
+Mom stored the torshi in the fridge in large plastic sherbet buckets.
 Smaller batches were stored in plastic Parkay tubs, which were also used to store homemade yogurt.
 You never knew what to expect when you lifted the plastic container's lids. 😂 Can anyone else relate?

-Although I shared her torshi recipe in my cookbook, I suspect she didn't give me her exact torshi recipe.
+Although I shared her torshi recipe in my Mom's Authentic Assyrian Recipes cookbook, I suspect she didn't give me her exact torshi recipe.
 She was known for holding back a few ingredients every now and then and I've been actually accused of doing the same, but it's all lies!

 Jump to: